- 1 Æthercoil Restrictions

 Some of the class options in Æthercoil take advantage of, or in some cases require, the use of Spell Points instead of Spell Slots.
 The class will notify if a conversion is necessary.
 Otherwise, you can use either mechanic for your PC.

 Spell Points is a variant rule listed in Pages 288-289 in the Dungeon Master's Guide.
 It's a variant of spellcasting that replaces the normal complexity with more flexibility.
 Instead of having a set number of spell slots per level, you have a common pool of Spell Points to draw from which replenishes with each Long Rest.
 To cast a spell, you spend points equal to 1 plus the spell's level.
-You can cast a spell of 6th Level or Higher only once per day, but if you don't need to, you can use the spell points for said spell for lesser level spells, breaking one big spell slot into little spell slots, so to say.
+You can cast a spell of 6th Level or Higher only once per day, but if you don't need to, you can use the spell points for lesser level spells.

 The Three Pillars

 I go for a running XP total when it comes to leveling up, instead of what is considered cannon for WotC, the milestone version.
 I also believe in awarding XP for all three pillars of a Role-Playing Game: Combat, Interaction, and Exploration.

 5th Edition has the Combat part of this equation down pat, and even has two ways to calculate the construction of the Encounters, thanks to Unearthed Arcana #19.
 However, they didn’t get to the other two pillars yet and I consider it up to me to take up the slack.
 Especially now, that I’m making my own modules and will be using my “Running XP Score” philosophy.